jacksondarman/DarmanScrape/README.md

-# DarmanScrape
+# LekScrape

 ## What is it?

 Google Docs scraping utility designed to grab and organize the LekMod Master List of Civilizations Google Doc for easy storage in PocketBase.
-Mainly used in order to assist with developing [DarmanBot](https://github.com/jacksondarman/darmanbot).
+Mainly used in order to assist with developing [LekBot](https://github.com/jacksondarman/lekbot).

 ## How do I run it?